adeira/universe/src/packages/relay/README.md

 Only this way you can be sure that your mutation/subscription is using correct environment.
 This common bug is usually not very visible but it's very serious when you have multiple environments in your application.

 How to get environment when your component needs it for mutations for example and there is no `props.relay`?
 Simply use `useRelayEnvironment` hook.
-This hook can be used anywhere bellow Query Renderer or `RelayEnvironmentProvider` component in the React tree:
+This hook can be used anywhere below Query Renderer or `RelayEnvironmentProvider` component in the React tree:

 ```js
 import { useRelayEnvironment } from '@kiwicom/relay';